LukaDockx/TDDFT-Dyson-orbitals/README.md

 - a Molden file containing the Dyson orbitals and basis set
 - a text report with excitation energies, vertical IPs, norms, and dominant spin components

-The determinant-overlap expression is implemented in the package source.

 ## Install

 From this directory: